 Institutional funding partnerships

-Our partnerships with national and multilateral government institutions, such as the Guernsey Overseas Aid & Development Commission are increasingly important to our work.
+Our partnerships with national and multilateral government institutions, such as the UK Department for International Development (DFID) and Guernsey Overseas Aid & Development Commission are increasingly important to our work.

 We work with governments and institutions to design sustainable projects based on solid evidence and our work transforms lives and builds sustainable communities in Zambia.
 In 2019 we managed three different grants from institutional partners with funding reaching £76,624.

 For more information about our work with institutional donors please contact Katy email@example.com

 In July 2019, UK Aid Direct, through the Small Charities Challenge Fund, supported our work for the second time by making a commitment of £50,000 towards a two – year pilot project designed to address poor mental health experienced by orphans and vulnerable children we work with in Northern Province.
 80% of orphans and vulnerable children we work with in Northern Province showed signs of poor mental health and 49% had felt they didn’t want to live anymore.

 International Development Minister, Baroness Sugg said: “Every child deserves to be safe, healthy and happy.
 That is why UK aid is supporting Zambia Orphans Aid to deliver essential counselling, build support networks and boost skills to help children get the best start in life.”